Lavender Uses: Culinary, Home & Care Guide for Makers

 Live lavender plants Nursery programs, pollinator gardens, farmstand education Zone suitability, cultivar, drainage needs Root rot risk increases in heavy, wet soils

 Lavender is potent because its volatile compounds carry quickly into fat, sugar, alcohol, and hot water.
-In wholesale food preparation, the safest sensory strategy is extraction plus filtration: steep, strain, then dose the finished infusion into the recipe.
-This method gives kitchens better batch control than leaving loose buds in doughs, fillings, or beverages.
+The safest sensory strategy for small-batch food production is extraction plus filtration: steep, strain, then dose the finished infusion into the recipe.
+This gives better batch control than leaving loose buds in doughs, fillings, or beverages.

 • Lavender sugar: combine 1 cup granulated sugar with 1/2 to 1 teaspoon culinary lavender; pulse briefly, rest 24 hours, then sift for shortbread, whipped cream, or rim sugar.